School staff

 • add books or edit reader details at your school

-• add readers who can't participate online.
+• assist readers who can't participate online.

 1. Submit a support request.